 You can also include live entertainment like performances from famous bands, stand-up comedians, poets, and more.
 Hubspot’s hybrid event is a classic example of using live entertainment to take the event experience to the next level.

-Ideas to engage your virtual attendees
+Hybrid event ideas to engage your virtual attendees

 You can easily list some items and ask your attendees to click a photo of themselves with those items.